Aemony/SK-AltInjector/README.md

 # Instructions

+1. Use [the ClickOnce install package](https://github.com/Idearum/SK-AltInjector/raw/master/64bitMainApp/publish/setup.exe) to install the application.

+2. After the installation, SK-TinyInjector should automatically start and its features be accessible through its tray icon (the pokeball 😃).

+# Instructions - OLD

 0. Ensure that global injection of Special K and SKIM (Special K Install Manager) is installed, but not enabled nor running.

 1. Download and extract this tool from the [Releases](https://github.com/Idearum/SK-AltInjector/releases) section.